bhatti/formicary/docs/ai-agents.md

 ## KUBERNETES Deployment

-### Switching from SHELL to KUBERNETES

-All four job definitions default to `method: KUBERNETES`.
-To run on a bare ant worker (SHELL), change every task's `method:` to `SHELL` and remove the `container:` blocks.
-The scripts are identical.

-> **Important:** In KUBERNETES mode, each task runs in a **fresh pod** with an empty filesystem.
-The `setup` task clones the repository into `/tmp/formicary-ai/<workspace>`, but that directory only exists inside the `setup` pod — subsequent tasks (`plan`, `implement`, etc.) cannot access it without a shared volume.
+All job definitions use `method: KUBERNETES` and run as fresh pods on the same cluster that hosts Formicary.
+The embedded ant worker (included in `k8s.yaml`) spawns and manages the pods — no separate ant worker process is needed.

+> **Workspace isolation:** Each task pod starts with an empty filesystem.
+The current AI workflow YAMLs use `empty_dir` volumes at `/workspace` — each task starts fresh and consumes artifacts from upstream tasks via Formicary's artifact store.
+This works well for stateless tasks (issue-picker, standup gather/synthesize/post).
 >
-> **Production requirement:** Mount a `ReadWriteMany` PersistentVolumeClaim (NFS, EFS, or similar) on every task so pods in the same job share the workspace.
-SHELL mode uses the host filesystem naturally.
+> For multi-task workflows that need a shared git checkout across tasks (plan → implement → create-pr), mount a `ReadWriteMany` PVC so all pods in a job share the same directory:

 To use a shared PVC across all tasks in a job, add a `volumes` block to each task's `container`: